opengovsg/postmangovsg-guide/campaign-guide/quick-start/email/README.md

 ---
 description: >-
   Mail merge is painful and takes a long time.
-Sending emails using Postman is not.
-Learn how to quickly send mass emails using Postman.
+Sending emails using PostmanSG is not.
+Learn how to quickly send mass emails using PostmanSG.
 ---

 # 📧 Email